Placing Projects on Drawing Sheets in Revit Structure: A Step-by-Step Guide

 Learn More

-We're going to call this Plan Location.
-Typical Plan Location.
-Let's hit OK.
+We'll call this Plan Location or Typical Plan Location*.
+Click OK*.

-And as you can see, it gives us a grid expanded over the face of our drawing sheet.
-Now, if you look down here in the properties, we see it here also.
-And what this does, it gives us a toggle as to where we can turn the guide grid on and off.
+As you can see, it gives us a grid extended over the face of our drawing sheet.
+Now, if you look down here in the Properties panel, we see it listed as well.
+This gives us a toggle to turn the Guide Grid on and off.

-Pick None.
-We can go back and pick the guide grid we just made, and it places it in our plan.
+Select None*.
+We can go back and select the Guide Grid we just made, and it will place it in our plan.
 Okay, let's get started.

-Let's give it a permanent location.
-What we want to do is we want to move it a little to the left, I'm sorry, a little to the right, because we open drawings from right to left, and we want the drawing, or the plan, to be the first thing we see.
-So let's zoom in here.
+Let’s give it a permanent location.
+What we want to do is move it slightly to the right—because we open drawings from right to left—and we want the drawing, or the plan, to be the first thing we see.
+So let’s zoom in here.

-Okay, let's pick a location.
-Let's go to our modify command.
-Let's go to our move command.
+Okay, let’s pick a location.
+Let’s go to our Modify command.
+Then go to our Move command.

-Let's pick it.
-And we want from this intersecting point to a point relative, and as you can see, it's picking elements of the guide grid, to here.
-Okay, let's take a look at what we have.
+Let’s pick it.
+And we want to move it from this intersecting point to a relative point—as you can see, it’s snapping to elements of the Guide Grid*—to here.
+Okay, let’s take a look at what we have.

-That gave us a nice right-hand location.
-And this is where we're going to place every level as we put our plans into our drawings.
-Now, what we're going to do is we're going to isolate this area so that at every level, it will give us the same location every time.
+That gave us a good right-hand location.
+And this is where we're going to place each level as we put our plans into our drawings.
+Now, what we're going to do is isolate this area so that at every level, it will provide the same location every time.

-We pick it, find the button, and draw it in.
-And I'd like to give it just a little bit of a crossing area you can do as you wish.
+We pick it, find the control handle, and draw it in.
+I like to allow a small crossing margin—you can do as you wish.
 Again, check with your BIM Manager to see what type of standards you may have in your office.

 Let's pull this up.
 Let's pull this one over.
 And there we have it.

-Within this small guide grid, we have a central location that we can identify and place each drawing in typically every time.
+Within this small Guide Grid*, we have a central location that we can identify and use to place each drawing consistently.
 Okay, let's zoom out.
-Now, let's take a look at our title.
+Now, let's take a look at our Title*.

-We have a title line, which has a number on it, which isn't exactly the one we want to use, but let's move it into the position.
-Let's pick our drawing.
-What that does, it gives us a button on each end that we can adjust the size of this line.
+We have a Title Line*, which includes a number we don’t want to use.
+Let's move it into position.
+Let's select our drawing.
+That displays handles on each end that we can use to adjust the size of this line.

-Now, we'll get out of that, and we see if we pick the line itself, we can move it individually.
-But if we pick the plan, when we move this line, it'll move everything, so be careful.
-Okay, what I'm going to do is I'm going to change this in our plan.
+Now, we'll exit that command, and you'll see that if we select the line itself, we can move it independently.
+But if we select the plan, moving the line also moves the entire plan—so be careful.
+Okay, what I'm going to do is change this in our plan.

-And we want title with line, and we don't want the number on it.
+We want Title with Line*, and we don’t want the number included.
 There we have it.
-It's identifying as level zero, which is level zero.
+It's identifying as Level 0*, which is correct.

-No scale.
-But what we want to do is we want to change this name.
-And we don't want to change the view name over here in the properties, so we want to just change the title on sheet only.
+No scale is displayed.
+What we want to do now is change the name.
+We don’t want to change the View Name in the Properties panel, so we’ll only change the Title on Sheet*.

 That’s our first plan.
 Let’s move on to our other floors.
 First, we’re going to create a new sheet.